irriden/jammy/README.md

 3).
 The upfront fees since we will be canceling the transaction and sending another one after less than 90 seconds </br>

-we used the idea that we don't lose reputation if we resolve before the `resolution_period` in this attack
+we used the idea that we don't lose reputation if we resolve before the `resolution_period` in this attack as well as the fact that endorsed htlcs have access to _all_ of the liquidity of a channel